dmente03/gss/readme.md

 The open source world is vast and vibrant.
 In order to deal with these huge amount of awesomeness, it's prudent to specify what you relies on and overwrites over.
 GSS does this by separating the overwrites into its own folder and files.
 These style classes must be prefixed with `.vendor-`.

 ### File structure
+The naming scheme of classes and files is: if it's a file, then is plural; if it's the module class name, then is singular.

 Folder | Description
 ------ | -----------